 Team Chat

 💡 Tip: In the mobile app, you can also access this information.
-Just hold down the message, and the same options seen above will appear.
+Just click on the check mark on the right.

 Related Articles